 The QR Code was invented in 1994 by a Japanese engineer, Masahiro Hara, as an alternative to the stripped barcode.
 Their initial purpose was to track car parts in large-scale manufacturing units.

-The early 2000s saw QR Codes infiltrating consumer goods.
+In the early 2000s, QR Codes began infiltrating consumer goods.
 They began appearing on product packaging, advertisements, and even business cards.
-The gradual integration into everyday life increased public familiarity with these square barcodes (QR Codes are an updated version of the regular barcode you see in product packaging).
+Their gradual integration into everyday life increased public familiarity with these square barcodes (QR Codes are an updated version of the regular barcode you see in product packaging).

 On the 50th anniversary of barcodes, GS1—a non-profit that standardizes barcodes for global industries—announced "Project Sunrise 2027."
 It was an action plan for a global transition to QR Codes by 2027 from barcodes because of their inherent benefits for businesses and consumers.